puzzleMiao/UCLA-CS31/README.md

 This project focused on an introduction to pointers, how to use them with arrays and brackets, and how to use the "->" operator.

 # Project 7
-The class's final project involved a top down survival game titled "Bad Blood."
-The goal is to eliminate all the zombies on the board.
-THe player can move via one of the direction keys "n/e/s/w" or place a poison vial "x".
-When a vampire lands on a poison tile, its movement will become slowed and the tile will be cleared.
+The class's final project involved a top down survival game titled "Bad Bunny."
+The goal is to eliminate all the rabbits on the board.
+THe player can move via one of the direction keys "n/e/s/w" or place a poison carrot "c".
+When a rabbit lands on a poison tile, its movement will become slowed and the tile will be cleared.
 If it lands on a second poison tile, it will die and the tile will be cleared.